biosustain/co/docs/index.rst

 Welcome to colib's documentation!
 =================================

-``colib`` is a library for editing annotated DNA sequences.
+``colib`` is a library for altering DNA sequence records in BioPython.
+Using mutations, the library lets you create ne sequence records and lift over features from one sequence to another.

-The primary classes of importance in ``colib`` are :class:`Component`, :class:`mutations.Mutation`, :class:`Feature` and :class:`HaploidOrganism`.
-These encode a lineage of annotated DNA components and strains.
+The primary classes of importance in ``colib`` are :class:`Component`, :class:`mutations.Mutation` and :class:`HaploidOrganism`.
+These can encode lineages of annotated DNA components and strains.

 Contents:
 ---------